Undergraduate Research Opportunities

 Prerequisites: None

-Research: Work in the Johnston group involves the application of randomized trial, systematic review, meta-analysis and guideline recommendation methods to a wide range of areas, with particular interests dietary guideline methodology, and in teaching the principles and practice of critical appraisal and evidence-based nutrition.
-As the director and co-founder of NutriRECS (www.nutrirecs.com), he leads an international consortium of researchers and research trainees aiming to develop high quality, value-added nutritional guideline recommendations on major nutrition, food and dietary pattern questions.
+Research: Work in the Johnston group involves the application of randomized trial, systematic review, meta-analysis and guideline recommendation methods to a wide range of areas, with particular emphasis in evidence-based nutrition practice, and in the principles and practice of summarizing and critically appraising the nutrition literature that interests you.

-Student Role: Students will be introduced to a variety of common research techniques and learn fundamental principles of systematic reviews.
+Student Role: Students will be introduced to a variety of common research techniques and learn fundamental principles of applied health research methodology (risk of bias assessment, certainty of evidence assessment, magnitude of effect assessment).

 Prerequisites: Open to all, but approval of instructor is required.